 The Lonely Bull Trail is a primitive Back Packing Trail which starts from Shimuwini Camp and is conducted in the large wilderness area between the Letaba low water bridge and the Mingerhout dam along the Letaba River.
 The trail stretches over 4 days and three nights, with departures every Wednesday and Sunday between 1 February and 31 October.

 Overnight Wilderness Trails allow adventurous visitors a close, personal encounter with nature by traversing large areas of unspoiled wilderness on foot.
 Guests spend three nights in one of the 7 Wilderness Camps in the Park, under the guidance of armed and experienced trail rangers.

 Hop in and ride - it's as simple as that!
 Guests at Kruger now have the opportunity to make use of the "Park and Ride Scheme" where you can get to see the Big 5 - currently only available in the Marula Region - Numbi, Phabeni and Kruger gates.

 Why not enjoy a sunset drive along the banks of the Pioneer Dam in Mopani...

-The 4x4 adventure trails are currently closed due to damage caused by the heavy rain.
+The Madlabantu 4x4 adventure trail (which starts from Pretoriuskop) is currently closed due to damage caused by the heavy rain.
 We apologise for any inconvenience caused.